4 Myths About Natural Teeth Whitening

 Activated charcoal is a black powder made of peat, olive pits, coconut shells, slowly burned wood, and other natural ingredients.
 However, it’s important to remember that “natural” doesn’t always mean healthy.

 For example, tobacco is natural and known to cause lung cancer.
-Activated charcoal hasn’t been approved by the U.S. Food and Drug Administration or the American Dental Association for teeth whitening.
+Activated charcoal hasn’t been approved by the U.S. Food and Drug Administration or the American Dental Association for teeth whitening purposes.

-There’s no scientific evidence proving activated charcoal is safe or effective for teeth whitening.
+There’s no scientific evidence proving activated charcoal is among the safe or effective ways to whiten teeth.
 In fact, using abrasive scrubs can actually wear away the protective outer layer of your teeth and reveal the yellow dentin beneath.
 Once this happens, your teeth will actually look yellower, not whiter.
 You want to whiten your tooth enamel, not scrub it away.

 Myth #3: You Can’t Whiten Sensitive Teeth

 This one goes out to everyone with sensitive teeth.
 Maybe you’re thinking, “I want to whiten my teeth but they’re really sensitive.
 What should I do?”
-Don’t worry, you too can have your teeth whitened.
+Don’t worry, you too can choose to undergo teeth whitening procedures.

-First we recommend that you schedule an appointment so we can figure out what options are best for you.
-There are a lot of different options so the sensitivity level of your whitening treatment depends on how sensitive your teeth are.
+First, we recommend that you schedule an appointment so we can figure out what is best for you.
+We proudly offer a few different options so the sensitivity level of your whitening treatment depends on how sensitive your teeth are.

-Your dentist may lean more towards a peroxide, a fluoride, or a potassium nitrate (an active ingredient in Sensodyne) based treatment, but these aren’t the only options.
-Hydrogen peroxide is a common ingredient in whitening treatments used for it’s oxidizing ability.
+Our teeth whitening dentist may lean more towards a peroxide, a fluoride, or a potassium nitrate (an active ingredient in Sensodyne) based treatment, but these aren’t the only options.
+Hydrogen peroxide is a common ingredient in whitening treatments used for its oxidizing ability.
 However, peroxide is the main suspect in whitening sensitivity making it an unlikely candidate for sensitive teeth whitening.

 Myth #4 Oil Pulling is Effective